dsheyp/docker-strapi/README.md

 ### V4 to V5

-:warning: To upgrade from Strapi v4 to Strapi v5, stop your Strapi container and pull the latest image / update your compose file with the `latest` tag.
+:warning: Proceed with caution.
+To upgrade from Strapi v4 to Strapi v5, stop your Strapi container and pull the latest image / update your compose file with the `latest` or any `:5.x.x` tag.
 Then re-create your Strapi container with the new image.
 The image *should* handle the migration without user intervention outside of Database and API changes.
-Ensure you have a backup in place as the new Strapi [Upgrade Tool](https://docs.strapi.io/dev-docs/upgrade-tool) may fail with unresolvable dependency conflicts.
+Ensure you have a backup in place as the new Strapi [Upgrade Tool](https://docs.strapi.io/dev-docs/upgrade-tool) may fail with unresolvable dependency conflicts, may not properly update the codebase, or cause your existing configuration to break.

 [Official Upgrade Guide](https://docs.strapi.io/dev-docs/migration/v4-to-v5/step-by-step)

-> Note the upgrade process can be slow, intensive, and will upgrade across major versions.
+> Note the upgrade process can be slow, intensive, and will upgrade across major, minor, and patch versions.
 There may be breaking changes between upgrades.
 Please remember to backup responsibly.

 ### V5+

-To upgrade Strapi v5+, stop your Strapi container and pull the latest image / update your compose file with the `latest` tag.
+To upgrade Strapi v5+, stop your Strapi container and and pull the image / update your compose file with the respective tag for the Strapi version you would like to upgrade to: `:5.x.x` or `:latest`..
 Then re-create your Strapi container with the new image.

-:warning: Strapi v5 now utilizes an [Upgrade Tool](https://docs.strapi.io/dev-docs/upgrade-tool) that doesn't have version pinning.
-If you pull a Docker image with a higher v5.x.x Strapi version than what you are currently running ***it will always upgrade to the latest version of v5.
-Regardless of image version.*** It is therefore recommended to only use the `latest` tag for any implementations of Strapi v5.

-> Note the upgrade process can be slow and will upgrade across major / minor versions.
+> :warning: Strapi v5 now utilizes an [Upgrade Tool](https://docs.strapi.io/dev-docs/upgrade-tool) that may fail with unresolvable dependency conflicts or otherwise loop.
+Also Note the upgrade process can be slow and will upgrade across minor and patch versions.
 There may be breaking changes between upgrades.
 Please remember to backup responsibly.

 ---